Pipe organ: Medieval

 The first organ documented to have been permanently installed was one installed in 1361 in Halberstadt, Germany.
 The first documented permanent organ installation likely prompted Guillaume de Machaut to describe the organ as "the king of instruments", a characterization still frequently applied.
 The Halberstadt organ was the first instrument to use a chromatic key layout across its three manuals and pedalboard, although the keys were wider than on modern instruments.
+The width of the keys was slightly over two and a half inches, wide enough to be struck down by the fist, as the early keys are reported to have invariably been manipulated.
 It had twenty bellows operated by ten men, and the wind pressure was so high that the player had to use the full strength of their arm to hold down a key.

-Records of other organs permanently installed and used in worship services in the late thirteenth and fourteenth centuries are found in large cathedrals such as Notre Dame, where in the 1300s you can find documents of organists being hired to work for the church as well as records documenting the installation of larger and permanent organs.
-The earliest record is a payment from 1332 from the clergy of Notre Dame to an organist to perform on the feasts St. Louis and St. Michael.
+Records of other organs permanently installed and used in worship services in the late 13th and 14th centuries are found in large cathedrals such as Notre Dame, the latter documenting organists hired to by the church and the installation of larger and permanent organs.
+The earliest is a payment in 1332 from the clergy of Notre Dame to an organist to perform on the feasts St. Louis and St. Michael.
 The Notre Dame School also shows how organs could have been used within the increased use of polyphony, which would have allowed for the use of more instrumental voices within the music.
-This shows that by this point in time organs were being fully used within church services and not just in secular settings.
-There is proof that organs existed earlier in the medieval period, based on the surviving keyboards and casings of some organs, however no pipes from organs survive from this period.
+According to documentation from the 9th century by Walafrid Strabo, the organ was also used for music during other parts of the church service—the prelude and postlude the main examples—and not just for the effect of polyphony with the choir.
+Other possible instances of this were short interludes played on the organ either in between parts of the church service or during choral songs, but they were not played at the same time as the choir was singing.
+This shows that by this point in time organs were fully used within church services and not just in secular settings.
+Organs from earlier in the medieval period are evidenced by surviving keyboards and casings, but no pipes.
 Until the mid-15th century, organs had no stop controls.
 Each manual controlled ranks at many pitches, known as the "Blockwerk."
 Around 1450, controls were designed that allowed the ranks of the Blockwerk to be played individually.
 These devices were the forerunners of modern stop actions.
 The higher-pitched ranks of the Blockwerk remained grouped together under a single stop control; these stops developed into mixtures.